philn/glide/README.md

 - decrease volume: meta-up or ctrl-down
 - mute the audio track: meta-m or ctrl-m
 - open a new file: meta-o or ctrl-o

-## Contacting the maintainer

-Philippe usually hangs out on Freenode IRC, in \#gstreamer using the philn nickname.
-Feel free to also reach out by mail (check git logs to find the address).